How to speed up your WordPress site (27 easy ways that actually work)

 What is the best speed optimization plugin for WordPress?

-WP-Optimize is one of the best plugins to speed up your WordPress site, combining caching, image compression, and database cleanup in one lightweight package.
+WP-Optimize is one of the most effective ways to speed up your WordPress site, combining caching, image compression, and database clean-up in one lightweight plugin.
+You can also explore other options in our guide to the best WordPress optimisation plugins.

 How do I quickly increase the speed of my WordPress site?

-Enable caching, compress your images, get better hosting and switch to a lightweight theme.
-These steps alone can make a big difference.
+Start with the biggest wins: enable caching, compress your images, upgrade your hosting if needed, and switch to a lightweight theme.
+Even these simple changes can make a noticeable difference to your site speed.

 Can I manually optimize my WordPress site speed?